alessandro-rizzo/seamless-interactions-label-studio/README.md

 ## Support

 - Review this README for common issues
+- See [SETUP.md](./SETUP.md) for detailed setup and troubleshooting
 - Check the Seamless Interaction Dataset [documentation](https://github.com/facebookresearch/seamless_interaction)
 - Inspect browser console for client-side errors
 - Check terminal output for server-side errors
-- Use `pnpm prisma studio` to inspect database state
+- Use `pnpm db:studio` to inspect database state